Scarso327/AltisLife-Framework/README.md

 ## Help

 Need help?
 Submit an issue and a maintainer will assist when they're able.
+If no reply has been received within 24 hours feel free to contact "Scarso" on Discord.

 ## Authors